oxocard/nanopylibs/DHT20/README.md

 ### Methods

-- `init`: Initializes the UART interface
+- `init`: Initializes the sensor
 - `readData`: Reads the temperature and humidity from the sensor

 ### init()

-The `init` method initializes the UART interface.
+The `init` method initializes the sensor.
 The method returns a boolean value, true if the initialization was successful, false otherwise.

 ```python